brandentanga/tastynoodles/README.md

 * Refactoring because I'm sure the code will be ugly by then

 ### Long term:
-* CGI support for Ruby, possibly look at being Rack compliant
+* Possibly look at being Rack compliant
 * SSL support

 ## Will Tastynoodles ever do any of the following?